neutrofoton/hi-kubernetes/README.md

 In Kubernetes Cluster there is a **Master Node**.
 Other Nodes in the cluster are called **Worker Node**.

 The Master Node manages the Worker Nodes.
-It's Master Node jobs to distribute load across other Woker Nodes.
+It's the Master Node jobs to distribute load across other Woker Nodes.
 All Pods related to our applications are deployed in the Worker Nodes.
 The Master Node runs only System Pods which are reponsible for the Kubernetes Cluster jobs in general.
-In short the Master Node is the control of the Worker Nodes in Kubernetes Cluster and does not run our applications.
+In short, the Master Node is the control of the Worker Nodes in Kubernetes Cluster and does not run our applications.

 <img src="https://github.com/neutrofoton/HiKubernetes/blob/main/images/ss_master_worker_nodes.png" alt="" width="75%"/>